nR3D/DContainers/README.md

 doxygen Doxyfile
 ```

-> **Note**: given the abundant use of templates and variadics, having an installation of `clang` is recommended.
+> **Note**: given the abundant use of templates and variadics, having a `clang` installation is recommended.

-The documentation will be accessible in `build/docs/html/index.html`.
+Documentation will be accessible in `build/docs/html/index.html`.